 The Getty Villa in Malibu is a stunning museum that is well worth visiting.
-Parking is $15 before 3pm and $10 after, but free Getty Villa tickets are available on their website.
-A good thing to know is that you can also go to the Getty Center afterwards without having to pay for parking again.
-Visit the information desk to get a coupon for same day complimentary parking at the other location.
+Parking is $15 before 3 pm and $10 after, but free Getty Villa tickets are available on their website.
+A good thing to know is that you can also go to the Getty Center afterward without having to pay for parking again.
+Visit the information desk to get a coupon for same-day complimentary parking at the other location.

 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.